-Am I stating the obvious here, by saying that upfront is the best time to manage expectations?
-Apparently not, based on my experience and the dilemmas that I see so many get themselves into.
-When it comes to commitments, you have just a few choices:
+Many leaders make promises, commit to deadlines, or take on challenges that are at the limit of their capabilities.
+For some, it’s a requirement of the job.
+Can you relate?
+How do you manage the pressure of promises?
+Am I stating the obvious that upfront is the best time to manage expectations?
+Apparently not, based on my experience and the dilemmas I see many get into.
+With big commitments, you have just a few choices:

 - Don’t make them.

-- Make them and work your tail off to deliver.
+- Make them, and work like crazy to deliver.